jansouza/devops-tools/README.md

 - **Included Kubectl:** Kubectl is readily available in this image, enabling you to efficiently manage and interact with your Kubernetes clusters.

+- **Included Sonar Scanner:** The SonarScanner CLI is the scanner to use when there is no specific scanner for your build system.

 - **Included Trivy:** Trivy is the most popular open source security scanner, reliable, fast, and easy to use.

 - **Ready for DevOps:** With all essential tools already included, you can quickly set up a complete DevOps environment to develop, test, and deploy your applications.